theobald-software/kb.theobald-software.github.io/content/_xtract-is/xtract-deltaq-component-exception-datasource-xxx-has-to-be-replicated.md

 1. Clicking the button "Activate" in the DeltaQ component dialog.

-2. Turning on the Option "Automatic Synchronisation" in the Settings of the Xtract DeltaQ component to activate the package automatically at runtime.
+2. Turning on the Option "Automatic Synchronization" in the Settings of the Xtract DeltaQ component to activate the package automatically at runtime.